-With 42 years of law practice, he has broad advocacy experience in both plaintiff and defense practice.
-From 1995 to 2003, he was an effective neutral in hundreds of cases with Henning Mediation & Arbitration, during which time he got mediation training at Pepperdine University.
-Then he took a break from mediation to focus on his litigation practice.
+Mr. Shigley has broad advocacy experience in both plaintiff and defense practice.
+He was an effective neutral in hundreds of cases in eight years with Henning Mediation & Arbitration.
 He is a former member of the Georgia Dispute Resolution Commission.

-Mr. Shigley is the lead author of Georgia Law of Torts: Trial Preparation & Practice (Thomson Reuters West, 2010-19), which has been quoted as an authority several times by the Supreme Court of Georgia and federal courts.
-He is one of only 18 Georgia lawyers who have earned double board certification in Civil Trial Advocacy and Civil Pretrial Advocacy from the National Board of Legal Specialty Certification.
+Ken was the lead author of eleven annual editions of Georgia Law of Torts: Trial Preparation & Practice (Thomson Reuters West, 2010-21), which has been quoted as an authority on multiple occasions by the Supreme Court of Georgia and federal courts.
+He is the first, and so far the only, Georgia lawyer to attain triple board certification from the National Board of Trial Advocacy, in Civil Trial Advocacy (1995), Civil Pretrial Advocacy (2012), and Truck Accident Law (2019).

-A graduate of Furman University and Emory University Law School, Mr. Shigley also completed the Ultimate Trial Advocacy course at Harvard Law School, an executive education program at Harvard Kennedy School of Government and four regional programs of the Gerry Spence Trial Lawyers College.
-After graduation from Emory Law School, Mr. Shigley went home to begin his career as an Assistant District Attorney in the Tallapoosa Judicial Circuit, which then included the counties of Douglas, Haralson, Paulding and Polk.
-Then, after a few years of hometown general practice in Douglas County, he joined an insurance defense firm in Atlanta with a statewide practice.
-In 1991, he left to launch his own plaintiffs’ practice.
-He has successfully handled litigation of cases in the following 93 of Georgia’s 159 counties.
+A graduate of Furman University and Emory University Law School, Mr. Shigley also completed the Ultimate Trial Advocacy course at Harvard Law School, an executive education program at Harvard Kennedy School of Government, and four regional programs of the Gerry Spence Trial Lawyers College.
+After graduation from Emory Law School, Mr. Shigley returned to his hometown to begin his career as an Assistant District Attorney in the Tallapoosa Judicial Circuit, which at that time included the counties of Douglas, Haralson, Paulding, and Polk.
+After a few years of general practice in Douglas County, he joined an insurance defense firm in Atlanta with a statewide practice.
+In 1991, he launched his own plaintiffs’ practice.
+Currently, he is a senior counsel with the Johnson & Ward law firm.
+He has successfully handled litigation of cases in 93 of Georgia’s 159 counties.

-Mr. Shigley has published numerous articles in legal journals and made scores of continuing legal education presentations at both state and national levels.
-Among other places outside Georgia, he has been a presenter, program chair or moderator at continuing legal education programs in his practice area in Montreal, Chicago, San Francisco, Los Angeles, Boca Raton, Las Vegas, Nashville.
+Mr. Shigley has published numerous legal journal articles and made scores of continuing legal education presentations at both state and national levels.
+Outside of Georgia, he has been a presenter, program chair, and moderator at continuing legal education programs in Montreal, Chicago, San Francisco, Los Angeles, Boca Raton, Las Vegas, and Nashville.